dwyl/learn-alpine.js/drag-and-drop.md

 - `Item` [schema](https://hexdocs.pm/ecto/Ecto.Schema.html)
 - `items` table with the text and index fields

-Templates and live controllers will also be crated automatically.
+Templates and live controllers will also be created automatically.
 To keep the application simple we won't use the `edit` and `delete` endpoints for items.